 To avoid liability, consider hiring a professional driver through a reputable hotel.

-All drivers must carry (including in rental vehicles):
+All drivers must carry:

 Traffic Stops: Transit police often stop those in rental cars and with foreign license plates.

 Public Transportation: Buses, moto-taxis, and ferries often lack proper safety equipment.

 Airports in remote locales often have short airstrips, minimal safety equipment, and little boarding security.

 Aviation Safety Oversight: The U.S. Federal Aviation Administration (FAA) assessed the government of Nicaragua’s Civil Aviation Authority as compliant with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Nicaragua’s air carrier operations in 2015.
 Further information may be found on the FAA’s safety assessment page.